areeb4work/face-detection-opencv/README.md

 # Face Detection using OpenCV in Python

-Internship project (Hex Softwares) — a Python program that detects human faces in an image using OpenCV, and draws bounding boxes around each detected face.
+Internship project (Hex Softwares), a Python program that detects human faces in an image using OpenCV, and draws bounding boxes around each detected face.

 ## Overview